 “If a clay particle were the size of a marigold seed, a silt particle would be a large radish, and a sand grain would be a large wheelbarrow.“

 More nutrients can attach to clay particles than sand or silt particles, because the clay particles provide a much greater surface area for attachment.
-At the other extreme, sandy soils (sandy loams, loamy sands, or sands) drain very well but are much less fertile.
+At the other extreme, sandy soils (sandy loams, loamy sands, or sands) drain very well, but are much less fertile.

 The more surface area the particle the more pore space there is between the grains, allowing a greater exchange of oxygen, and these soil have a great ability to hold nutrients, and water.
 Thus clay soils tend to be the most nutrient rich and can hold water.

-Conversely sands are nutrient pool and tend to be droughty.
+Conversely, sands are nutrient pool and tend to be droughty.
 Like the 3 Bears story, the loamy soils are “just right” – they hold nutrients and water but don’t compact as much as seen in clays soils and don’t require nearly as much water and nutrient inputs as sandy soils.

 So if you have too much sand or too much clay, soils can be effectively amended by adding soil humus in the form of compost to improve the weakness of the soil conditions.

 For example, the Southern California town of Fallbrook, California a lot of avocados are grown.
 Soils are ideal for avocados since they require sandy, well drained conditions.
 When considering avocado groves, a grower first look at the soils and, specifically soil texture on the property.
 Soils with high clay content will not sustain avocados.
 They simply will die.

 So along with the well drained sandy soils, due to the highly permeable sands, the avocado trees therefore require additions of nutrients, particularly phosphorous, which are not prevalent under sandy conditions.
 Thus grove managers routinely inject phosphorous directly into the trees base.

-How to I Determine Soil Texture?
+How to Determine Soil Texture Methods

 There are two ways you can determine soil texture in your garden: